multibdoyle/a-new-york-city-food-diary/content/blog/pommes-frites-is-pushing-my-ketchup-comfort-zone/index.md

 img: ./PommesFrites.jpeg # Add image post (optional)
 tags: [Greenwich Village, french fries] # add tag
 ---
-Pommes Frites on Macdougal Street sells french fries, and only french fries — thick-cut and twice-fried, Belgian-style.
+<a href='https://www.pommesfritesnyc.com/' target='blank'>Pommes Frites</a> on Macdougal Street sells french fries, and only french fries — thick-cut and twice-fried, Belgian-style.
 The current location is a below-ground sliver of a walk-in space, paneled with unburnished timber; it’s one of the prettier takeaway joints you’ll find in the neighborhood.

 I stopped by Pommes Frites while walking through Greenwich Village this afternoon.
 Confronting the 40+ sauce options on the Old European-fonted wooden menu, my brain started to frizz out a bit.
 Analysis paralysis can be a real struggle at Pommes Frites.